Bambusstock/TimeBan/README.md

 ### /timeban clear [-keep|-rm]

 Use this command to remove all bans from the TimeBan object. -keep if you would like to keep the players banned or -rm if all players should be unbanned.

+### /timeban run

+Manually run scheduler

 Configuration
 -------------